weblabdeusto/weblabdeusto/docs/source/remote_lab_deployment.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This system is quite flexible.
-For instance, it becomes possible to have more than one Experiment server associated to the same physical equipment.
+This system is designed to be flexible.
+For instance, it supports to have more than one Experiment server associated to the same physical equipment.
 For example, in WebLab-Deusto we have the CPLDs and the FPGAs, with one Experiment server that allows users to submit their own programs.
 However, we also have